Go to Introduction

 16 And, behold, one came and said to him, Good Master, what good thing shall I do, that I may have eternal life?

-17 And he said to him, Why do you call me good? there is no one good but one, that is, God: but if you will enter into life, keep the commandments.
+17 And he said to him, Why do you call me good? there is no one good but one, that is, God: but if you will enter into life,

 18 He says to him, Which?
 Jesus said, You shall not murder, You shall not commit adultery, You shall not steal, You shall not bear false witness,